 Worldwide House, Thorpe Wood, Peterborough PE3 6SB T 01832 864444 urbiton High School aims to inspire our young people to discover and embrace their individuality in an intellectually rigorous academic environment.
-Balanced with outstanding pastoral care, our pupils become compassionate, respectful, courageous, and inquisitive members of the community, living out the School's motto: Amor nos semper ducat (May love always lead us).
+Balanced with outstanding pastoral care, our pupils become compassionate, respectful, courageous, and inquisitive members of the community, living out the School's motto: Amor nos semper ducat [May love always lead us].

 Surbiton High School is regulated by the Department for Education and the relevant contact details can be found on the DfE website (www.education.gov.uk).
-Surbiton High School is also noted on the Edubase register which is available at www.edubase.gov.uk.